-(t) Right-of-way requirements to major arterials and secondary arterials.
-In the case of major arterials and secondary arterials, a developer shall be required to dedicate a 70-foot right-of-

-- shall negotiate with the developer for such additional right-of-way. (u) Pavement widths for major arterials and secondary arterials.
+- (t) Right-of-way requirements to major arterials and secondary arterials.
+In the case of major arterials and secondary arterials, a developer shall be required to dedicate a 70-foot right-of-way.
+If the MPC determines that additional right-of-way is required for such streets, then the city shall negotiate with the developer for such additional right-of-way. - (u) Pavement widths for major arterials and secondary arterials.
 For large planned developments or where a subdivision proposes business and/or industrial development and as the result of such development the MPC determines that a pavement width of greater than 36 feet is required for major arterials and secondary arterials, then the developer shall be responsible for providing such additional pavement.
 Where it is determined that such pavement shall be greater in width than 36 feet for a residential subdivision, the city shall negotiate with the developer the construction of such additional pavement. - (v) Lanes.
 Lanes shall be provided in commercial and industrial districts; except that the MPC may waive this requirement where other definite and assured provision is made for service access, such as off-street loading, unloading and parking consistent with and adequate for the uses proposed.
 Such lanes shall conform to the following specifications: - 1.
 The width of a lane shall be not less than 20 feet. - 2.
 Dead-end lanes shall be avoided where possible, but if unavoidable a dead-end lane shall be provided with a turnaround having a diameter of not less than 80 feet. - (w) Existing unpaved streets.
 Any major subdivisions fronting on an existing unpaved street must provide for the paving of said street under the provisions set forth in these regulations.